NicholasMalamud/BotSecurityTest/README.md

 # BotSecurityTest
-Cybersecurity School Project where we created a Bot that plays simple color clicking game by itself trying mimicing human behaviour, and analyzed if we could detect it
+Cybersecurity School Project where we created a Bot mimics human behaviour and plays a simple color clicking game by itself, and analyzed if we could detect it

  - Bot programmed in python
  - uses pyautogui to control mouse and keyboard